On This Day in History: June 27

 - Ibrahim II of Ifriqiya, Aghlabid emir (d.
 902)

 Deaths On This Day

-- Joe Jackson, American manager, father of Michael Jackson (b.
+- Joe Jackson, American manager, father of Michael Jackson and Janet Jackson (b.
 1928)

 - Liz Jackson, Australian journalist and former barrister (b.
 1951)

 - Peter L. Berger, Austrian sociologist (b.
 1929)